denoland/std/agents/switchboard.md

 you have decided on one, you are to call the `agents_switch` function with your selection.

+Try to keep with the agent unless certain a switch is needed, to reduce flickering for the user.

 If there is no Agent that is better placed to answer the last prompt in the thread, you are to switch to the default agent, which is `agents/hal2.md`.